Thursday of Week 28 of Ordinary Time – First Reading

 These blessings come from the Father “in Christ”, a phrase which is used 12 times in this prayer alone and expresses our close union with him as members of his Body.

-5. And lastly, by our being called we have, through the “blood of Christ”, that is, by his suffering and death on the cross which has, so to speak, bought back our freedom.
-“The Ephesians were familiar with the Graeco-Roman practice of redemption: slaves were freed by the payment of a ransom.
-Similarly, the ransom necessary to free sinners from the bondage of sin and the resulting curse imposed by the law (see Gal 3:13)” (NIV Bible).
+“The Ephesians were familiar with the Greco Roman practice of redemption: Slaves were freed by the payment of a ransom.
+Similarly, the ransom necessary to free sinners from the bondage of sin and the resulting curse imposed by the law (see Gal.
+3:13) was the death of Christ.”

 This freedom comes through the forgiveness of our sins, which in effect means a total reconciliation with God through what Jesus has done for us.
 As we mentioned earlier when reading Galatians, the experience of freedom is an important element in our Christian life.

-But Paul uses the word here and in other letters to refer to truths which were formerly hidden or obscure but now have been revealed by God for all to know and understand.
-For instance, it is used by Paul of the Incarnation, the death of Christ and its meaning in God’s plan, God’s intention for people everywhere – both Jews and Gentiles – to be his people.
+The word “mystery” is used here in a sense somewhat different from our contemporary usage, which usually refers to something we cannot understand.
+In Paul’s day, the Greek word mysterion was used in the context of certain cults whose inner workings were only revealed to the initiated.
+Paul uses the word here and in other letters to refer to truths which were formerly hidden or obscure, but now have been revealed by God for all to know and understand.
+For instance, it is used by Paul of the Incarnation, the death of Christ and its meaning in God’s plan and God’s intention for people everywhere—both Jews and Gentiles—to be his people.

-The mystery or ‘hidden plan’ which he mentions here is God’s plan to “bring everything together under Christ, as head, everything in the heavens and on earth”.
-Paul uses a significant term here that not only has the idea of leadership but also was often used of adding up a column of figures.
-A contemporary way of putting it might be to say that in a world of confusion, where things do not “add up” or make sense, we look forward to the time when everything will be brought into meaningful relationship under the headship of Christ.
+Paul uses a significant term here that not only has the idea of leadership, but also was often used of adding up a column of figures.
+A contemporary way of putting it might be to say that in a world of confusion, where things do not ‘add up’ or make sense, we look forward to the time when everything will be brought into meaningful relationship under the headship of Christ.

-The main theme of this letter is how the whole body of creation, having been cut off from the Creator by sin, is decomposing, and how its rebirth is effected by Christ reuniting all its parts into an organism with himself as the head, so as to reattach it to God.
+The main theme of this letter is how the whole body of creation, having been cut off from the Creator by sin, is decomposing, and how its rebirth is effected by Christ, reuniting all its parts into an organism with himself as the head, so as to reattach it to God.
 The human (both Jew and Gentile) and the angelic worlds are brought together again through the fact that they were saved by a single act.

-Of course, this is all a mystery in the contemporary sense too, something we will never fully grasp on this side of the grave, but Paul is emphasising the uncovering of an exciting aspect of God in his relationship with his creatures, of which even God’s people up to this time, had hardly an inkling.
+Of course, this is all a mystery in the contemporary sense too, something we will never fully grasp on this side of the grave.
+What Paul is emphasising is the uncovering of an exciting aspect of God in his relationship with his creatures, of which even God’s people up to this time had hardly any inkling.
+The rest of this magnificent blessing-prayer will be concluded in tomorrow’s reading.

 Comments Off on Thursday of Week 28 of Ordinary Time – First Reading